rNoz/vue-docsets/README.md

 # Vue Docsets

-Project to make a Dash-compatible docsets for:
+Project to make a Zeal/Dash-compatible docsets for:

-* Vue Router
+- Vue Router
-* Vuex
+- Vuex
-* vue-test-utils
+- vue-test-utils
-* Quasar
+- Quasar

-Based on the [vue-libs-dash-docs](https://github.com/jonboiser/vue-libs-dash-docs) repo.
+- Vuelidate

-Created to integrate Quasar.
+Created to integrate Quasar and Vuelidate.

 ## Usage